 “If Kaine is running ahead it will tell you several things.
 It may tell you the president is doing well,” Baker said.

 The top Senate races were flooded with advertising funded by outside partisan groups, including Virginia with $35 million, Wisconsin with $30.7 million, Ohio with $27 million and Indiana with $21.5 million, according to the nonpartisan Center for Responsive Politics in Washington.

 The Massachusetts Senate race has been among the most closely watched.
 Incumbent Republican Scott Brown and Democrat Elizabeth Warren were in a tight race, though in the past several weeks she has pulled ahead.
 Warren gained star status in her party by attacking Wall Street, and Democrats gave her a prime-time speaking slot at their national convention in September.

-Connecticut’s Senate race pits three-term Representative Chris Murphy, a Democrat, against Linda McMahon, former president of World Wrestling Entertainment Inc. (WWE) She ran unsuccessfully for the Senate in 2010 and has spent almost $100 million of her own money on her two campaigns.
+Connecticut’s Senate race pits three-term Representative Chris Murphy, a Democrat, against Linda McMahon, former president of World Wrestling Entertainment Inc. (WWE:US) She ran unsuccessfully for the Senate in 2010 and has spent almost $100 million of her own money on her two campaigns.

 In Arizona, six-term Republican U.S. Representative Jeff Flake is running for retiring Senator Jon Kyl’s seat.
 Flake is in a close race with Democrat Richard Carmona, who was U.S. surgeon general during the George W. Bush administration.

 Nevada Senator Dean Heller, appointed in 2011 to fill a vacant seat, is running neck-and-neck with Democratic U.S. Representative Shelley Berkley.